Home Hardening Assistance Program

 - Proof of payment

-Step 4: Upon review and approval of the submitted application, the Montecito Fire Department will issue a reimbursement check to the property owner for eligible expenses, with a maximum assistance amount of up to $10,000 from the Home Hardening Assistance Program.
+STEP 4: Upon approval of the application, the Montecito Fire Department will issue a reimbursement check to the property owner for eligible expenses, with a maximum assistance amount of up to $10,000 from the Home Hardening Assistance Program.
 It's important to note that this program is available as a one-time assistance option per property.
-Once a property has received funding and participated in the program, it will no longer be eligible for future applications.
+Once a property has received funding from the HHAP, it will no longer be eligible for future disbursements through the program.

 Eligibility Criteria: